tue-ees-5xwg0/power-system-simulation-Power_Flow/README.md

 # power-system-simulation

-A Python package developed for the TU/e *5XWG0 Power System Computation and Simulation* course.
+A Python package developed for the TU/e *5XWG0 Power System Computation and Simulation* course by team Power_Flow.
 The package provides tools for graph-based distribution grid analysis, time-series power flow calculations, and low-voltage grid analytics.

 ## Features